 Is there a time limit?

 Yes, there is.
-You have only 12 months from the date of their death to make a claim.
+You have only 6 months after the date of the grant of probate of the will or of letters of administration to make a claim.
 In certain circumstances, we might be able to obtain an extension of the time limit so please contact us to discuss your situation.

 What if I don’t believe the Will was valid?